 The President of the Senate is the chief administrative officer for the Senate.
 The President of the Senate:

-- presides over the Senate, maintains order, and decides questions of order and privilege; - approves the daily calendar; - is ultimately responsible for administration, budget approval, and management of the Senate and its staff; - certifies legislative acts and records as required; - carries out responsibilities related to bills and resolutions, including referral to committees and the request for fiscal notes and other statements; and - is a statutory member of the Legislative Council.
+- presides over the Senate, maintains order, and decides questions of order and privilege; - sets the agendas for second and third reading; - is ultimately responsible for administration, budget approval, and management of the Senate and its staff; - certifies legislative acts and records as required; - carries out responsibilities related to bills and resolutions, including referral to committees and the request for fiscal notes and other statements; and - is a statutory member of the Legislative Council.